 At no point throughout this entire “investigation” was I given one iota of credit for what was an extremely challenging flight.
 I know of a Flight Manager who a few months after my Atlanta refused to take a flight because he was the only onboard manager.

-That person who had been in the company for around the same time as me was taken off the flight and served with a disciplinary.
+That person who had been in the company for a similar time to me was removed from the flight and served with a disciplinary.
 As far as I am aware he fought it and won.

 Lana closes this section of her investigation by saying “I am of the view Laurence’s choice of words was poor when he delivered his feedback to Bart.
 Bart felt ridiculed, intimidated and uncomfortable when reading Laurence’s feedback.”

-He felt ridiculed, intimidated and uncomfortable because it’s not always easy hearing the truth.
+He felt ridiculed, intimidated and uncomfortable because it’s not easy for a narcissist to be hear criticism about his performance.

 Had the company crewed the flight correctly with two Pursers the service may have been led very differently.
 A trained Purser would also have completed Bart’s performance monitoring after discussing it with me because that’s what we’re trained to do.